richard-medina/richard-medina.github.io/_pages/about.md

 <hr>

-I’m currently a Teaching and Research Fellow (ATER) at the Université Paris Dauphine – PSL, seeking a postdoctoral position to continue my research on the mathematical problems arising from statistical physics and collaborate on interdisciplinary projects.
+I’m currently a Teaching and Research Fellow (A.T.E.R.) at the Université Paris Dauphine – PSL, seeking a postdoctoral position to continue my research on the mathematical problems arising from statistical physics and collaborate on interdisciplinary projects.

 I completed my Ph.D. in December of 2025 at the [CEREMADE, Université Paris Dauphine - PSL](https://www.ceremade.dauphine.fr/), under the supervision of Professors [Kleber Carrapatoso](https://carrapatoso.perso.math.cnrs.fr/) and [Stéphane Mischler](https://www.ceremade.dauphine.fr/~mischler/index.html).